 The real issue is that some car colors show dirt more than others.
 This makes them seem to get dirty quicker than car colors that are better at hiding dirt.
 If you enjoy washing and waxing your car, having a color that easily shows dirt may not be important.
 On the other hand, if you would rather spend your time doing anything besides scrubbing dirt off your vehicle, then having the best car color to hide dirt will make a difference.

 There’s something to be said for selecting a color that cuts down on how often you have to wash your vehicle.
 That’s where knowing the easiest car color to keep clean can help.
-Fewer washes reduces the time spent on washing.
-It saves water.
-And it puts more money in your pocket.
-In recent years, the most popular car colors were white, silver, and black.
-However, just because these colors topped the popularity charts doesn’t make them the easiest car colors to keep clean.
+Fewer washes reduces the time spent on washing, saves water, and leaves more money in your pocket.

 One way to reduce your car washing chores is to choose a color that “hides” the dirt and grime that accumulates on the exterior of your car.
 Of course, it doesn’t actually hide the dirt.
 Instead, the color enables the dirt to blend in rather than stand out.
 Because the dirt is less obvious, you can go longer between washes.

-Black and other dark colored vehicles tend to accumulate water spots after rainstorms.
-They also tend to attract large amounts of dirt, bird droppings, pollen, and other grimy substances.
+Black and other dark-colored vehicles tend to accumulate water spots after rainstorms.
+They also tend to attract large amounts of dirt, bird droppings, pollen, and other grimy substances that are easily visible.
 Depending on where you live, white can also be a problematic color in terms of showing the dirt.
 If you drive on dirt roads or live in an area with red clay, a white car likely won’t stay clean for long.